Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Related Work

 \section{Related Work}

-\textbf{Traditional Recommendations.} Graph neural networks (GNNs) \cite{wu2020comprehensive,scarselli2008graph,kipf2016semi} have proven to be highly effective in various applications and are gaining popularity in traditional recommender systems.
-GCN-based embedding approaches \cite{wang2019neural,wang2018ripplenet,wang2019kgat,tu2021conditional} have been proposed to capture collaborative signals and propagate user preferences.
-Apart from that, \cite{sun2019bert4rec} and \cite{feder2022eye}, have also been proposed to model user behavior sequences and improve relevance prediction robustness.
-Traditional recommendation methods \cite{wang2019kgat,zhang2020reward,Zou2022ImprovingKR} only predict the relevance of items to a single user and do not optimize their relationships.
+\textbf{Traditional Recommendations.} Graph neural networks (GNNs) \citep{wu2020comprehensive,scarselli2008graph,kipf2016semi} have proven to be highly effective in various applications and are gaining popularity in traditional recommender systems.
+GCN-based embedding approaches \citep{wang2019neural,wang2018ripplenet,wang2019kgat,tu2021conditional} have been proposed to capture collaborative signals and propagate user preferences.
+Apart from that, \citep{sun2019bert4rec} and \citep{feder2022eye}, have also been proposed to model user behavior sequences and improve relevance prediction robustness.
+Traditional recommendation methods \citep{wang2019kgat,zhang2020reward, Zou2022ImprovingKR} only predict the relevance of items to a single user and do not optimize their relationships.
 Therefore, TCM recommendation methods need to jointly consider the relationship between the symptom set and herb set.
-TCM recommendations can be roughly categorized into topic models and graph-based models.
-Topic models